First Look: Deploying an InterSystems Sharded Cluster

 Finally, as an example of how sharding distributes work to the data nodes, use the following SELECT statement with all three sharded tables:

 SELECT MAX(LENGTH(field2)) FROM <table>In each case, the result is 5, the length of the longest value, three, because the distribution of rows across the shards is entirely transparent to the query.
 The MAX(LENGTH(field2)) expression is computed independently on each shard, and sharding manager chooses the MAX() of the results they return.
 For example, when the query is run on the test.field2 table, one shard returns 3, because it has only the value one in the field2 field, while the other shard returns 5; the sharding manager then chooses 5 as the larger of the two results.If you like, use EXPLAIN to show the query plan indicating explicitly how work is sent to the shards:

 EXPLAIN SELECT MAX(LENGTH(field2)) FROM <table>

-To add high availability for the data on the cluster, you can deploy both the shard master data server (nonsharded tables) and shard data servers (sharded tables) as mirrored failover pairs.
-(Mirror for High Availability
+To add high availability for the data on the cluster, you can deploy data nodes as mirrored failover pairs.
+(Mirror for High Availability in the Scalability Guide.)

 To learn more about sharding, see